channeng/celery-scheduler/README.md

 ## Running this setup

 This setup is built for deployment with Docker.
+You may also choose to run this setup without Docker however no script is provided.
+Setup instructions can be interpreted from the given Dockerfile.

 Deployment with Docker is recommended for consistency of application environment.